zio/zio/docs/datatypes/contextual/index.md

 2. **Combine** multiple services together.
 Two or more `Has[_]` elements can be combined _horizontally_ using their `++` operator.

-### ZLayer
+### ZServiceBuilder

-`ZLayer[-RIn, +E, +ROut]` is a recipe to build an environment of type `ROut`, starting from a value `RIn`, and possibly producing an error `E` during creation.
+`ZServiceBuilder[-RIn, +E, +ROut]` is a recipe to build an environment of type `ROut`, starting from a value `RIn`, and possibly producing an error `E` during creation.

-We can compose `layerA` and `layerB` _horizontally_ to build a layer that has the requirements of both layers, to provide the capabilities of both layers, through `layerA ++ layerB`
+We can compose `serviceBuilderA` and `serviceBuilderB` _horizontally_ to build a service builder that has the requirements of both, to provide the capabilities of both, through `serviceBuilderA ++ serviceBuilderB`

-We can also compose layers _vertically_, meaning the output of one layer is used as input for the subsequent layer to build the next layer, resulting in one layer with the requirement of the first, and the output of the second layer: `layerA >>> layerB`.
-When doing this, the first layer must output all the services required by the second layer, but we can defer creating some of these services and require them as part of the input of the final layer using `ZLayer.identity`.
+We can also compose service builders _vertically_, meaning the output of one service builder is used as input for the subsequent service builder, resulting in one service builder with the requirement of the first, and the output of the second: `serviceBuilderA >>> serviceBuilderB`.
+When doing this, the first service builder must output all the services required by the second service builder, but we can defer creating some of these services and require them as part of the input of the final service builder using `ZServiceBuilder.identity`.

 ## Defining Services in OOP